zfaustk/KHGraphDB/docs/home.md

 not treat it as a second truth.

 4.3 is the standby at year end.
 5.0 is a
 Pos on a socket.
-5.1 is meta: FIND, a bookmark, KHM1.
-Commit does not wait.
+5.1 is meta.
+6.0 is the
+prefix: `docs/six.md`.